 The magnification of binoculars is the factor by which an object appears larger and closer.
-The magnification is an important parameter when choosing which binoculars are the most suitable for an intended area of application.
+Magnification is an important parameter when rating which binoculars are best for which kind of use.
 But what is the best magnification in binoculars?

 Binoculars Magnification Explained

 The magnification of binoculars and their optical performance depend on a number of factors determined by optical laws.
 In particular, the diffraction and refraction of light and how light behaves when it moves through different media.